opendatasoft/codelibrary/content/components/icons/3_svg_inline/index.md

 **Usage for Remix Icon and Boostrap icons**:

-As Bootstrap and Remix are the only one to propose to copy to clipboard the SVG code directly from the interface, you just need to choose your icon, click on the "Copy to clipboard" button for Boostrap, or "Copy SVG" for Remix.
+As Bootstrap and Remix propose to copy to clipboard the SVG code directly from the interface, you just need to choose your icon, click on the "Copy to clipboard" button for Boostrap, or "Copy SVG" for Remix.
 You are then ready to go.